Michael-Steshenko/knockit/README.md

 [![Is this project still maintained?](https://img.shields.io/badge/maintained%3F-no-red.svg?style=plastic)](https://github.com/badges/shields)

 # knockit
-An easy-to-install device that is desinged to help hearing-impaired people who cannot always know when someone's at the door.
+An easy-to-install device that is designed to help hearing-impaired people to know when someone's at the door.
 The device instantly notifies the user when the door is knocked.
 ![mockup2 custom](https://user-images.githubusercontent.com/14614396/40270969-57f89698-5b9f-11e8-87a2-a555b18874c8.jpg)